 The National Kidney Foundation of Michigan (NKFM) and the Michigan Department of Health and Human Services (MDHHS) developed this public health approach to prevention with the support of many state and local partners.
-This 3-year initiative will have a true and lasting impact on CKD and COVID in Michigan.
+This 3-year initiative will have a true and lasting impact on CKD in Michigan.

 View the full description of the Morris Hood Initiative